Athabasca Chipewyan First Nation Presents

 We welcome proposals from those interested in sharing their expertise.
 Submit your presentation idea through this form:

-Submit Here.
-Proposals will be reviewed on a rolling basis, with a final deadline of June 2025.
+Proposals will be reviewed on a rolling basis, with a final deadline of July 31.

 Become a Sponsor